Bank Holiday Delivery: Order by 2:30pm on Wednesday 30th April to receive your order before the Bank Holiday. Subject to prescriber approval.

 What is Prochlorperazine?

-- Prochlorperazine is a type of medication known as a phenothiazine
+- Prochlorperazine is a type of medication known as a phenothiazine.

-- It is important to read the patient leaflet for a full list of side effects and cautions.
+- Always read the patient information leaflet for a complete list of side effects and precautions.

 How Does Prochlorperazine Work?